 Once your tea is brewed, it’s usually most potent within the first 24 hours and should be used right away for the best benefits.
 Most plants enjoy a weekly botanical spray, but a few times a month can work if you get busy.
 To use on your plants, simply dilute your tea with water and add it to a spray bottle or garden sprayer, and mist the leaves and soil around each plant that you think needs a pick me up.

 Making your own compost tea can be a tricky technique to master, but the results are well worth it.
 For extra tips on how to be successful, read through the suggestions below.

 - Make sure all your botanical tea equipment is clean of chemicals and free from the residues of previously used pesticides.
-These residues are harmful for the microbes growing in the tea and might even hurt your plants.
+These residues are harmful to the microbes growing in the tea and might even hurt your plants.

 - When brewing your tea, use only water that has been de-chlorinated in order to keep the valuable microbial life safe.
 A simple strategy is to store the water you use in open containers for several hours before adding it to the tea.
 This allows the chlorine to naturally dissipate before it coats your plants.

 - Some fermentation is okay, but if your tea sits too long and really begins to decompose, you should dilute it at least twice as much in order to decrease the risk of damaging your plants.

 - Always test each new spray on a single plant leaf before spraying the entire plant to ensure that the spray isn’t harmful to it.

 - Only apply as much compost tea to your plants as they can absorb.
 Any excess will simply stay in the soil and leach into the water system during the next big rain- turning your homemade fertilizer into an environmental pollutant.